MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 For ISVs, developing a copilot can enrich applications with AI capabilities and provide a differentiated user experience, leading to improved user engagement and productivity.

+> [!NOTE]
-While 'copilot' refers to the general concept of a generative AI assistant, 'Copilot' refers to specific Microsoft products, such as Microsoft 365 Copilot or Dynamics 365 Copilot that ISVs can integrate with.
+> While "copilot"  refers to the general concept of a generative AI assistant, "Copilot" refers to specific Microsoft products, such as Microsoft 365 Copilot or Dynamics 365 Copilot that ISVs can integrate with.

 This guide serves as a compass, helping ISVs navigate the broad field of generative AI experiences, powered by the Microsoft Cloud.
 Our goal is to offer scenario-led guidance that assists ISVs in selecting the most suitable patterns and technologies for their unique requirements.
 We provide a concise overview of each pattern within this guide.
 For a deeper understanding, we encourage you to explore the detailed content available through our provided links.
 In this guide, we explore three main approaches that ISVs can use to craft Generative AI experiences on Microsoft Cloud: